-- Graduates of the doctoral program will be able to act as leaders in their discipline through the active application of knowledge in an - intelligent and effective way to lead and construct an inventive, original, and creative vision.
-Graduates of the doctoral program will be able to employ metathinking and self-evaluation to assess their current leadership style - and leadership potential in order to develop clarity of vision, purpose, and action in the leading of self and others.
-Graduates of the doctoral program will be able to utilize compelling leadership styles and models to manage change, exercise influence, empower others, create interest, motivate followers, and have a greater impact in their field of study.
+- original, and creative vision.
+Graduates of the doctoral program will be able to employ metathinking and self-evaluation to assess their current leadership style and leadership potential in order to develop clarity of vision, - Graduates of the doctoral program will be able to utilize compelling leadership styles and models to manage change, exercise influence, empower others, create interest, motivate followers, and have a greater impact in their field of study.